 The Mortality Collection (MORT) classifies the underlying cause of death for all deaths registered in New Zealand, and all registerable stillbirths (fetal deaths).

-The Mortality Collection has been established to provide data for public health research, policy formulation, development and monitoring, and cancer survival studies.
-A complete dataset of each year’s mortality data is sent to the World Health Organization each year to be used in international comparisons of mortality statistics.
+The Mortality Collection was established to provide data on causes of death for New Zealand’s vital statistics, for public health research, policy formulation, monitoring the effectiveness of health programmes, and cancer survival studies.
+A dataset of each year’s mortality data is sent to the World Health Organization to be used in international comparisons of mortality statistics.

-The Mortality Collection classifies the underlying cause of death for all deaths registered in New Zealand, including all registered fetal deaths (stillbirths), using the ICD-10-AM 6th Edition and the WHO Rules and Guidelines for Mortality Coding.
+The Mortality Collection classifies the underlying cause of death for all deaths registered in New Zealand and all registered fetal deaths (stillbirths).
+New Zealand is currently using the ICD-10-AM classification and the WHO ICD Rules and Guidelines for Mortality Coding.

 Fetal and infant data is a subset of the mortality collection.
 Extra variables such as gestation and birth weight are collected for these records.